wirenboard/wirenboard/README.md

 Set nonzero value to `WBDEV_USE_EXPERIMENTAL_DEPS` or `WBDEV_USE_UNSTABLE_DEPS` to add experimental or unstable Wiren Board Debian repositories respectively.

+To forward the ssh port to the container, set `WBDEV_SSH_PORT_FORWARDING` variable to the value of the host's local port.

 If required, another Docker image could be set via environment variable WBDEV_IMAGE.